otormaigh/SMART/README.md

 Before being able to run the application fully you must first get an API-key, endpoint URL, username and password.

-To request these details for the testing purposes, email the [The Product Works] (http://www.theproduct.works/contact-us) with your details and why you neede access to the API.
+To request these details for testing purposes, email the [The Product Works] (http://www.theproduct.works/contact-us) with your details and why you neede access to the API.

 Once you have obtain the relevant details enter API-key and URL into a file called NotKeys.java located at